rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 At that time his voice shook the earth, but now he has promised, Yet once more I will shake not only the earth but also the heavens. ^1226

-This phrase, Yet once more, indicates the removal of things that are shaken —that is, things that have been made —in order that the things that cannot be shaken may remain. ^1227
+This phrase, Yet once more, indicates the removal of things that are shaken--that is, things that have been made--in order that the things that cannot be shaken may remain. ^1227

 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, ^1228

 for our God is a consuming fire. ^1229

 Let brotherly love continue. ^1301